Oxford Therapeutics London

 What the Book Explores

-- What changes when appetite returns?
+- What happens when my appetite returns?

 It also introduces emerging approaches such as tapering and microdosing strategies, helping readers think more carefully about how they transition away from medication, rather than stopping abruptly without a plan.
 The book explores the interaction among biology, behaviour and the environment, and outlines practical approaches to sustaining progress.